-London is a humongous city, one in which you could spend a week or two exploring, but when you’re on the road that city life can get to you!
+London is a humongous city, (if you’re looking for a 1 day itinerary in London, check out my epic blog post here) one in which you could spend a week or two exploring, but when you’re on the road that city life can get to you!
 So if you’re feeling the urge to escape London for the day, fear not, you have plenty of options.
 Below are 5 great ways to spend a day outside of London, all of which are within a hour or two of the city.
 So get your train ticket at the ready and check out these five beauties:

 1) Stonehenge: Rumoured to be inhabited since around (a mindboggling) 8000BC, this UNESCO sight is well worth a day trip from London.
 There’s a lot of impressive archeological sites dotted around the area, but let’s face it, you’re hear to see the main attraction (an additional $10).
 The stones are located right by the car park so you get to see them as soon as you arrive, just spare a though for how long ago this was set up.